 A Brief History of Sauvignon Blanc

-Finally, in the 1990s, Sauvignon Blanc became more of a household name.
-At that point, New Zealand winemakers had released the varietal on the international market, and people took note.
-It was bright, crisp, affordable, and a definite crowd-pleaser.
+Finally, in the 1990s, Sauvignon Blanc became a household name.
+At that point, New Zealand winemakers had released the varietal on the international market.
+People took note.
+It was bright, crisp, and a definite crowd-pleaser.
 From there, Sauvignon Blanc continued to travel around the world and gained even more popularity.

 Sauvignon Blanc in Napa Valley